 Welcome from the Fellowship Director

-The educational experience at WMed is dynamic and comprehensive, and enhanced by a response vehicle that is allocated solely for fellows and allows for scene response and quality improvement activities in the field.
+The educational experience at WMed is dynamic, comprehensive and enhanced by a response vehicle that is allocated solely for fellows.
+This allows for efficient scene response and quality improvement activities.
 Through the hard work and dedication of our EMS personnel and a highly effective EMS system design, cardiac arrest survival rates in Kalamazoo County are among the highest in the nation.

 The Kalamazoo County Medical Control Authority is housed within the Department of Emergency Medicine at WMed, and is statutorily responsible for the coordination and oversight of the EMS system.
 Our EMS Fellows serve as "Assistant EMS Medical Directors" for the medical control authority.
 This system integration allows for close interaction and education among fellows, medical school faculty, residents, students, and staff.

 Faculty, fellows, and residents from the Department of Emergency Medicine provide 24/7 medical control consultations and direction, assist with on-site continuing education, and participate in a robust quality improvement program for Yellowstone National Park through a collaboration with Dr. Will Selde.
 Dr. Selde completed his residency training at WMed in 2012 and now serves as the primary Medical Director to Yellowstone, the world’s first national park.
 As one of only two Emergency Medicine residency programs in the nation to maintain a 24/7/365 resident-staffed EMS response vehicle, WMed is uniquely positioned to provide high-quality EMS medical control services to Yellowstone, despite the distance.